Welcome to Ms. Harvey's Intervention Homepage!!

 Dear Conte Families,

 Welcome to my Intervention Homepage!
 My name is Ms. Harvey and I am a General Interventionist at Conte Elementary School.
-This will be my 3rd year at Conte and I love it here!
-I actually began my education here at Conte in Kindergarten and to have come full circle has been a truly wonderful experience, it has felt like coming home.
+This will be my 4th year at Conte and I love it here!
+I actually began my education here at Conte (although at the time it was called West Side at that time!) in Kindergarten and to have come full circle has been a truly wonderful experience, it has felt like coming home.

 Queridas familias de Conte,